pjox/portizs/content/es/authors/admin/_index.md

 # Display name
 title: Pedro Javier Ortiz Suárez

-# Username (this should match the folder name)
-authors:
-- admin

 # Is this the primary user of the site?
 superuser: true

-# Role/position
+# Role/position/tagline
 role: "Doctorante"

-# Organizations/Affiliations
+# Organizations/Affiliations to show in About widget
 organizations:
 - name: Sorbonne Université
   url: "https://www.sorbonne-universite.fr/en"